skittles9823/QuickSwitch/README.md

 ## Installation:

+## Magisk:

-1. Install the latest QuickSwitch apk from the [Telegram channel](https://t.me/QuickstepSwitcherReleases) or [GitHub releases](https://github.com/skittles9823/QuickSwitch/releases).
+1. Install the latest QuickSwitch zip from the [Telegram channel](https://t.me/QuickstepSwitcherReleases) or [GitHub releases](https://github.com/skittles9823/QuickSwitch/releases).
 2. Open the QuickSwitch app that was installed.
 3. Select a different launcher as your recents provider.
 4. Reboot.
 5. Verify your new recents provider is correct.
 6. Set the new recents provider as the default launcher.
 7. Profit.

+## KSU/APatch:

+1. Install the latest QuickSwitch zip from the [Telegram channel](https://t.me/QuickstepSwitcherReleases) or [GitHub releases](https://github.com/skittles9823/QuickSwitch/releases).
+2. Open a terminal app and `su`
+3. if running on APatch paste you'll need to run this before step 4: `export KSU=true`
+4. run `/data/adb/modules/quickswitch/quickswitch --ch=launcher.package.name`
+5. Reboot.
+6. Verify your new recents provider is correct.
+7. Set the new recents provider as the default launcher.
+8. Profit.

 ## Debugging: